Privacy notices

 Processor – RCGP, HEE, iConnect, Fourteen Fish

-Learning Disability Mortality Programme
+Learning Disability Mortality Programme LeDer

-Purpose – The Learning Disability Mortality Review (LeDeR) programme was commissioned to improve the standard and quality of care for people with a learning disability.
+Purpose : The Learning Disability Mortality Review (LeDeR) programme was commissioned to improve the standard and quality of care for people with a learning disability.

-Legal Basis – It has approval from the Secretary of State under section 251 of the NHS Act 2006 to process patient identifiable information without the patient’s consent.
+Legal Basis: It has approval from the Secretary of State under section 251 of the NHS Act 2006 to process patient identifiable information without the patient’s consent.

-Processor – Bristol University.
+Processor : Bristol University.

-Technical SolutionPurpose – Personal confidential and special category data in the form of medical record, is extracted under contract for the purpose of pseudonymisation.
+Purpose: Personal confidential and special category data in the form of medical record, is extracted under contract for the purpose of pseudonymisation.
 This will allow no patient to be identified within the data set that is created.
 SCWCSU has been commissioned to provide a data processing service, no other processing will be undertaken under this contract.

-Legal Basis – Under GDPR the legitimate purpose for this activity is under contract to provide assistance.
+Legal Basis: Under GDPR the legitimate purpose for this activity is under contract to provide assistance.
+6 1 (e) Public Task

 9 2 (h) Health Care

-Processor – SCW CSU
+Processor: SCW CSU

 ACR project for patients with diabetes

-Purpose – This practice is working with a company called Healthy.io to provide a pilot programme sponsored by NHS Digital to monitor urine albumin: creatinine ratio (ACR) annually for patients with diabetes.
 This enables patients with diabetes to test their kidney function from home.
 With your permission, we will share your contact details with Healthy.io to enable them to contact you and send you a test kit.
 This will help identify those at risk of kidney disease and proactively manage early interventions for the benefit of patient care.
 If you do not wish to be contacted by Healthy.io, you will have the opportunity to say so by replying to the text message sent from our practice and when you will be contacted by Healthy.io on boarding team.

 Legal Basis – consented

-Data processor – Nanette Nobes
+Data processor – Jo Sutton

 Reviews of and Changes to our Privacy Notice

 We will keep our Privacy Notice under regular review.
-This notice was last reviewed in July 2024.
+This notice was last reviewed in November 2025.

 Lawful basis for processing: